Model Governor Role Description

 - Undertake audits of any sort – whether financial or health & safety – even if the governor has the relevant professional experience

-- Spend much time with the pupils of the school – if you want to work directly with children, there are many other voluntary valuable roles within the school
+- Spend much time with the pupils of the school – for those who would like to work directly with children, there are likely to be other voluntary valuable roles within the school

-- Undertake classroom observations to make judgement on the quality of teaching – the governing body monitors the quality of teaching in the school by requiring data from the senior staff and from external sources
+- Undertake classroom observations to make judgement on the quality of teaching – the governing body monitors the quality of teaching in the school by scrutinising reports and data supplied by the leadership team and from external sources

-- Do the job of the school staff – if there is not enough capacity within the paid staff team to carry out the necessary tasks, the governing body need to consider and rectify this.
+- Do the job of a member of school staff – if there is not enough capacity within the staff team to carry out the necessary tasks, the governing board needs to consider and rectify this.

 In order to perform the role well, a governor is expected to:

-- Attend induction training, and other regular relevant training and development events
+- Attend new governor induction training, and other regular relevant training and development events

-- Attend meetings (full governing body meetings and committee meetings) and be involved in the discussion
+- Attend meetings (full governing board meetings and committee meetings) and be involved in the discussion

 - Act in the best interest of all the pupils of the school

-- Behave in a professional manner, as set down in the governing body’s code of conduct, including maintaining strict confidentiality
+- Behave in a professional manner, as set down in the governing board’s code of conduct, including maintaining strict confidentiality

 This role description can also be adopted to cover the role of trustees.
 In multi-academy trusts, it would need to be reviewed for members of local governing boards, where the governors may not have all these responsibilities (see scheme of delegation.)